JuliaPackaging/Yggdrasil/README.md

 * [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl/pull/447)
 * [Rsvg.jl](https://github.com/lobingera/Rsvg.jl/pull/36)

-You can read more about the `Artifacts` system and JLL packages and how they are important for reproducibility in this post on Julia's blog "[Pkg + BinaryBuilder -- The Next Generation](https://julialang.org/blog/2019/11/artifacts)".
+You can read more about the `Artifacts` system and how it is important for reproducibility in this post on Julia's blog "[Pkg + BinaryBuilder -- The Next Generation](https://julialang.org/blog/2019/11/artifacts)".

 ### BinaryProvider.jl